 In 1978, the Society decided to change its name to a more appropriate one – Oldham Choral Society.
 The next year, the Queen Elizabeth Hall, was completed, and the Society was proud to be invited to close the inaugural programme with a “Proms” Concert.
 It was a great occasion, a fitting celebration for the opening of Oldham’s long-awaited Civic Hall.

 In 1984, the Society’s centenary year, Dame Eva Turner, who was born in Werneth graciously consented to become the Society’s first Patron, and there is a message from her in the centenary programme.
-Following her death in 1990, Jeffery Lawton, the renowned Oldham Tenor, became Patron and his support and enthusiasm have been of great benefit to the Choir.
+Following her death in 1990, Jeffery Lawton, the renowned Oldham Tenor, became Patron and his support and enthusiasm were of great benefit to the Choir.
+Jeffery Lawton sadly past away in 2018.

 Under John Bethell, the Society began to organise choral workshops in which other singers joined in presenting concerts in various locations throughout the North West.
 Members of the choir also took part in various foreigh concert tours organised by Mr Bethell, notably to Finland, New York and Latour de France.
 Both these traditions continue to this day.